ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 * reliable
 * supportive
 * genuine
-* reponsible
+* responsible
 #### Advantages
 ##### Family
-* It is a great oppotunity to communicate with each other and improve relationship.
+* It is a great opportunity to communicate with each other and improve relationship.
 * I want to share happy moments with my family.
 * They can give me mature advice and help me make the right choice.
 * They will love me and support me unconditionally.